1960 1961 1962 1963 1964 1965 1966 1967 1968 1969|

 name derives.
 The change though was shortlived and the pub reverted back to its original name.

 The Basildon Players amateur dramatics group formed.
-Still active today, their roots can
+Still active today, their roots can be traced

 The first Essex County Council run Day Nursery opened.
 Situated at the main shopping centre at